sanskriti-2811/ASJ_Team2/README.md

 The app is currently in the Alpha testing phase with a limited no. of users, You can access the app : https://github.com/sneha-chauhan/ASJ_Team2 .

+Since, now the app contains only one ward page information it can be extended further to cover all the wards.
+And the data entered by the user can also be saved in firebase.